 6 Responses to “Product Design Fail: Cuisinart”

-1. Quarkie USA
+1. Quarkie USA's avatar Quarkie USA

 It’s an even bigger fail when you miss the graphic on top for single cup placement and put one cup on the right side, … only to have your brewed coffee empty out onto the counter through the left side!